 For short-term trade receivables without a significant financing component, the Company applies a simplified approach stipulated by IFRS 9 and measures the loss allowance at expected lifetime credit losses from initial recognition of the receivables.
-The company uses a provision matrix in which the loss allowance is calculated based on trade grouped based on shared credit risk characteristics i.e corporate customers.
-The non-recoverability analysis the general default ratio.
-Default rates are calculated to the general default rate for a certain debt interval, the analysis of each invoice balance and calculates the percentage rate of receivables passing to the next ageing or overdue payment interval.
+The company uses a provision matrix in which the loss allowance is calculated based on trade receivables falling into different ageing or overdue periods.
+To measure expected credit losses, trades receivables are grouped based on shared credit risk characteristics i.e. receivables from individual customers and receivables from corporate customers.
+The non-recoverability analysis is conducted for the past 36 months in order to determine the general default ratio.
+Default rates are calculated for each interval of 30 days between 30 and 360 days.
+To determine the default rate for a certain debt interval, the Company applies the "migration matrix".
+The method assumes analysis of each invoice balance and calculates the percentage rate of receivables passing to the next ageing or overdue payment interval.
 Based on mathematical operations default rates are determined at the date of origination of the receivable and for each successive overdue payment interval.